burlachenkok/exploring-python3/python3-note.md

 * [globals()](https://docs.python.org/3/library/functions.html#globals) - will give you a dictionary of current available global variables.
 * [locals()](https://docs.python.org/3/library/functions.html#locals) and [vars()](https://docs.python.org/3/library/functions.html#vars) - will give you a dictionary of local variables.
-* [dir()](https://docs.python.org/3/library/functions.html#dir) - will give you the list of in-scope variables which includes locals, and enclosed variables from another function if you use the style in which you define a function inside the function.
+* [dir()](https://docs.python.org/3/library/functions.html#dir) - will give you the list of in-scope variables which includes locals, and enclosed variables from another function.
+If you use the style in which you define a function inside the function, then this function will not show you globals.

 Example:
 ```python